zizther/Jam/readme.md

 Have a bug or a feature request?
 Please first search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](issues-new-url).

-	npm update

-## Using gulp
----

-	gulp

-## Troubleshooting

-	gulp build

-This will compile and optimise the CSS, optimise images and handle any JS stuff.
-Should you encounter problems with installing dependencies or running scripts, uninstall all previous dependency versions (global and local).
-Then, rerun `npm install`.

-	gulp info

 ---

 ## License